 3- Department of Psychiatry, School of Medicine, Tehran University of Medical Sciences, Tehran, Iran.

-Objective: Opioid use disorder has increased in the world in recent years and Iran ranks first in terms of opium smoking in the world.
-In fact, opium smoking by traditional methods, in addition to dependence on morphine, is a behavioral addiction in Iran.
+Purpose: Opioid use disorder has increased worldwide in recent years, and Iran ranks first in terms of opium smoking in the world.
+Opium smoking by traditional methods, in addition to dependence on morphine, is a behavioral addiction in Iran.
 The body position during opium smoking is usually non-ergonomic.
-This study aims to compare sway back posture and musculoskeletal problems between opium smokers and non-drug users.
+This study aims to compare sway-back posture and musculoskeletal problems between opium smokers and non-drug users.

 Methods: This cross-sectional research is a comparative study.
-We selected 80 people with opium use disorder (whose main method of their consumption was smoking) and 74 non-drug users and compared them in terms of sway angle (sway back posture), and musculoskeletal complaints (NORDIC questionnaire), and also the association of possible risk factors was investigated.
-We analyzed data by Kolmogorov-Smirnov, Correlation Coefficient and paired-t tests using SPSS version 23.
+We selected 80 people with opium use disorder (whose main method of their consumption was smoking) and 74 non-drug users.
+We compared them regarding sway angle (sway back posture) and musculoskeletal complaints (NORDIC questionnaire), and the association of possible risk factors was investigated.
+We analyzed data using the Kolmogorov-Smirnov test, correlation coefficient, and paired t-test using SPSS software, version 23.

-Results: Two groups were significantly different in terms of sway back posture (P=0.007), and neck (<0.001), upper back (<0.001) and lower back (0.006) musculoskeletal complaints.
-Homelessness had significant correlation with sway back posture and musculoskeletal complaints.
-Also, daily duration of opium smoking (in minutes) and opium smoking duration in lifetime (in months) were significantly correlated.
+Results: Two study groups were significantly different in terms of sway back posture (P=0.007), neck (P<0.001), upper back (P<0.001), and lower back (P=0.006) musculoskeletal complaints.
+Homelessness had a significant correlation with sway back posture and musculoskeletal complaints.
+Also, the daily duration of opium smoking (in minutes) and opium smoking duration in lifetime (in months) were significantly correlated.
 Homelessness was the strongest predictor and had the strongest correlation.

-Conclusion: In general, increasing the duration of sitting in non-ergonomic positions can lead to increase in sway angle and sway back posture and increase in musculoskeletal complaints of neck, upper back and lower back due to the non-neutral posture of opium smoking.
-It seems that plasticity and structural and functional adaptations of the posture occurs due to opium smoking and further studies are recommended.
+Conclusion: In general, increasing the duration of sitting in non-ergonomic positions can increase sway angle and sway back posture and increase musculoskeletal complaints of the neck, upper back, and lower back due to the non-neutral posture of opium smoking.
+It seems that plasticity and structural and functional adaptations of the posture occur due to opium smoking.
+So, further studies are recommended.

 Type of Study: